mattermost/mattermost-developer-documentation/site/content/contribute/mobile/developer-setup/_index.md

 This includes NPM which is also needed.
 Currently version 10.11.0 is recommended with NPM 6.4.1.
 11.x is **not** working.

 ##### MacOS
-- To install using Homebrew open a terminal and execute ..
+- To install using Homebrew open a terminal and execute:

 ```sh
     $ brew install node